fabriziospadaro/oh_my_log/README.md

 >[read only] status_codes Hash(the key is the rule: ONLY/EXCEPT/ALL the value is an array of status codes)

+>[read only] methods Hash(the key is the rule: ONLY/EXCEPT/ALL the value is an array of methods)

 ###### Instance methods:

 >set_controllers (controller ->Hash{string =>string[]})